RespectiveAT7/DBMS_Postlab/README.md

 3. Enter **Cid** you want to lookup the information for and it will appear in the table.

 *Remember to use* **server.exe** *if running on windows and* **server-linux** *binary for linux.*

+**WARNING: This project is just a prototype and not to be used for anything else other than testing.**